blindman67/ColorGroover/README.md

 * subtract(col,col1)
     Returns col-col1 col subtract col1
     eg
-    Colour.subtract("yellow","Red") // returns [0,255,0,255] or "green" depending on the default format
+    color.subtract("yellow","Red") // returns [0,255,0,255] or "green" depending on the default format

 * multiply(col,col1)
     Multipies col by col1. col1 can be a colour or a float value